 Fast-casual currently represents approximately $30 billion of the United States’ $700 billion total restaurant industry revenue.
 In less than a decade, however, the fast-casual market is projected to grow to in excess of an additional $100 billion.
 This is one of many reasons you see heads rolling and executives sweating at restaurant chains on either side of the LSR divide – the wedge LSR brands like Chipotle are carving with a vengeance between leading quick-service restaurants (QSRs) like McDonald’s and full-service chains like Darden.

 The founder and CEO of Chipotle, Steve Ells, is the restaurant industry’s modern-day equivalent of Henry Ford.
-True, he didn’t invent the assembly line model – but Ells’ application of Ford’s revolutionary technique to the limited-service restaurant segment has not only catapulted Chipotle to a $20-plus billion valuation (in less than a decade of going public, no less), it is reshaping the entire industry both at home and abroad.
+True, he didn’t invent the assembly line model – but Ells’ application of Ford’s revolutionary technique to the limited-service restaurant segment catapulted Chipotle to a $20-plus billion valuation (in less than a decade of going public, no less).
+And despite some setbacks due to a massive food safety scandal, the chain continues to reshape the entire industry both at home and abroad.

 Henry Ford died in 1947.
 Since his passing, not a year has gone by where Ford and his ensuing model aren’t hailed as a successful case study at any community college or Ivy League university business class.
 When you learn about the industrial revolution, the study of giants like Eli Whitney, Henry Ford, Thomas Edison, John D. Rockefeller, Andrew Carnegie and J.P.
 Morgan comes standard.
 In the future, when students learn of the digital revolution happening now, there’s no doubt they’ll be taught the triumphs and challenges of giants like Steve Jobs, Bill Gates, Elon Musk and Mark Zuckerberg.